Ctri-The-Third/SpaceTraders_dispatcher/blog/week9.md

 The second is the soft locking that has yet to be adequitely explained, and requires the entire dispatcher to by hard-killed before it can be started up again.
 I observed the soft-lock occurred when we restarted the U dispatcher - or more likely, when we reset all the ships_locked values.
 I'm going to assume it's a DB locking issue and see if tinkering with the connection object is the way forwards there.

+Update on the soft-locking!
+I've implemented additional "how long did this take" tracking in the overview page.
+It works based on the `lag` sql function so counts sleeps as execution time.
+This is understandable and not hugely a big deal, but it did highlight several log entries where the execution time was over an hour!!
+This prompted further investigation of PGAdmin and I foudn several transactions stuck in the "idle in transaction" state, and this was locking several connections (connections which are shared) from updating the agent table.
+The query that got stuck in transaction is the standard "uptrade market tradegood" query which is currently the most expensive impact on the DB.

+solutions:
+* StackOverflow suggests this is a problem with transaction management that needs fixed at the source in my code.
+Since it's an intermittent issue possibly caused by a crash / network hiccup, that's going to be super challenging to fix.
+* I can "prevent the worst from happening" but setting `idle_in_transaction_session_timeout` - which I'll set to 60 seconds.
+This will result in the DB getting locked for at most 60 seconds.
+I won't have an easy way of identifying when this happens though.
+* Add client side comparrison of market data and only upload to the DB when there's an actual change in a given market good. each tradegood will probably need a "dirty" flag.

 # Goals
 * Build a new bucket class for the session object to prioritise ship actions that enable cooldowns